Clarinet Studio at University of Arizona

 Music Bldg, Room 250

-Jackie has performed regularly with the Orlando Philharmonic as principal, second, and e-flat clarinet for the past five seasons.
-She was appointed principal clarinet of the Ocala Symphony, where she served from 2012 to 2016, and has also performed with the Tallahassee Symphony and the Florida Orchestra in Tampa.
-Orchestral collaborations include many internationally renowned artists such as Renée Fleming, Joshua Bell and Yefim Bronfman.
+Glazier performed regularly with the Orlando Philharmonic as principal, second, and e-flat clarinet from 2011-2016.
+She also served as principal clarinet of the Ocala Symphony, where she served from 2012-2016.
+Currently she performs with the Tucson Symphony and is principal clarinet of the Grammy Award-nominated True Concord Voices Orchestra.
+Orchestral collaborations include many internationally renowned artists such as Renée Fleming, Joshua Bell, and Yefim Bronfman.
 Jackie was the first-prize winner of the International Clarinet Association Orchestral Competition at ClarinetFest 2014.

 University of Arizona Fred Fox School of Music